IASA2/Miscellaneous/Document Work List.md

 Status: Refers to IETF Executive Director.
 BUT, it describes a 2006 experiment that ran for 18 months and is filed as experimental.
 As a result, no obvious need to update it at this time.

 # 19 - RFC 3710
-## Needs to be Written
+## In Process
 Title: An IESG charter

 New Draft:

 Datatracker:

-Repo:

-Status: Need a volunteer
+Status: Harald has volunteered

 Issue: Refers to IETF Executive Director in Section 2.
 Needs to change to Managing Director, IETF Secretariat.